These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning concurrent smell loss (anosmia)

-Why: Smell loss (DC 6275) and taste loss (DC 6276) can both be rated separately on the same DBQ.
+Smell loss (DC 6275) and taste loss (DC 6276) can both be rated separately on the same DBQ.
 Many veterans experience both but only describe one, missing a potential additional separate rating.

-Do this instead: Describe both your taste and smell symptoms separately and completely.
+Instead: Describe both your taste and smell symptoms separately and completely.
 Confirm with the examiner that both conditions are being documented on the DBQ if both apply to you.

 Impact: Potential additional separate rating for anosmia under DC 6275